Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openpgp-outlook.rst

-GnuPG will start signing and encrypting the mail as soon as you click on ‘send’.
+GnuPG will start signing and encrypting the mail as soon as you click on **Send**.
 You are requested to choose the identity you want to sign with and encrypt for.

 .. figure:: images/outlook/3.png
    :alt: img3